 You may very well be in a relationship that is draining something from you, not recognizing that your partner is eroding your self-esteem and happiness.

 See the signs.Learn the signs (PDF, 730 KB)

 Abuse takes different forms.
 Emotional abuse is the precursor to most cases of physical domestic violence.
 According to recent UN statistics, the occurence of emotional abuse by an intimate partner is much higher than that of physical abuse.
 Recognizing the early signs is key to stopping abuse before it causes damage.

 September is Emotional Abuse Signs Awareness month.
 Read more about the devastating effects that this form of abuse can have on us.

 Get help now!
 Here's how:

-It is a systematic pattern of behaviour used to establish power and control over another person.
+It is a systematic pattern of behavior used to establish power and control over another person in an intimate relationship.

 How?
 Through fear and intimidation.